decentraland/documentation/content/creator/scenes/programming-patterns/async-functions.md

 ```

 {{< hint warning >}}
-**📔 Note**   It's generally better to use the `executeTask` approach rather than the `then` function.
+**📔 Note**:  It's generally better to use the `executeTask` approach rather than the `then` function.
 In this example, the scene won't be considered fully loaded by the explorer till the `myAsyncTask()` function is completed, which may affect load times.
 Also, if relying too much on the `then` function at multiple nested levels, you can end up with what's known as "callback hell", where the code can become very hard to read and maintain.
 {{< /hint >}}

 ## OnPointerDown functions